greyhavens/msoy/src/as/com/threerings/msoy/README.txt

-- AS3.0 allows for a bit of introspection, using the function flash.util.describeType().
+- AS3.0 allows for a bit of introspection, using the function flash.utils.describeType().
 The only problem is that if you pass in a Class then it always says that it's final (I guess it's the class's Class).
 It will dump information identical to the information given about an instance except that the dynamic/final information is lost.
 This is preventing